HMI - is a partnership of these three entities

 We live in perilous times for many pre-K-12th grade teachers in Indiana and throughout the US.
 It is especially hazardous for public school teachers who have been the target of market-driven reforms – such as voucher plans, expansion of charter schools, abolition of job security, teacher evaluation tied tightly to student test scores, etc. The endgame is nothing short of the privatization of public education.

-The Harmony-Meier Institute for Democracy and Equity in Education (HMI) was created to challenge these forces and to give voice to the ideals and ideas of progressive education where the values of democratic teaching and equitable learning opportunities are championed.
+The Harmony-Meier Initiative for Democracy and Equity in Education (HMI) was created to challenge these forces and to give voice to the ideals and ideas of progressive education where the values of democratic teaching and equitable learning opportunities are championed.

 HMI hosts an annual symposium and related events (e.g., interactive presentations, workshops, etc.) about a core educational challenge.